dacrands/flask-smart-monitor/README.md

 It wasn't until I started tooling around with Flask that I found my solution, and thus the creation of the `flask-smart-frame`. -->

 ## Description
-**FlaskFrame** is a Flask application that is currently hosted on Heroku.
-The database is Postgresql and written using the SQLAlchemy ORM.
+**ToViewIt** is a productivity application built using Flask.
+The application and the associated MySQL database are deployed from Docker containers hosted on DigitalOcean.
 The following instructions assume that you have familiarity with Flask and configuring Python environments, either using `pip` or `conda`.
 (If you're new to this, I wrote a [blog post](https://dacrands.github.io/10-7-18) that will get you started with your first Flask application.)
 Additionally, you will need to sign-up for two free APIs.

 ### Prerequisites
 - [Flask](http://flask.pocoo.org/docs/1.0/)